 Don't get me wrong, there are plenty of public and private schools that might be hiring right now, but these days the best way to break into the education space is to get a basic certification and start by finding a job teaching English online.

 The beauty of teaching English online is that it's not location-dependent, meaning you can apply to job openings at schools and language centers around the world without worrying about difficult commutes, let alone frustrating covid protocols on the daily.

 Another benefit of teaching English online is that you can live anywhere you want since your work is remote.
 Choose a place with a cost of living that is best suited to your income level, or stay exactly where you are — it doesn't matter when your workplace is a digital classroom on your computer.

 Without a doubt, this is already an appealing offer for both stay-at-home parents and world-traveling digital nomads alike.

 There are a few pieces of mandatory equipment that you'll need if you intend to pursue a career in teaching English online.
-The basics would be a decent microphone, a good pair of earphones, a semi-decent laptop with a webcam, and a reliable internet connection.
+The basics would be a quality microphone, a good pair of earphones, a semi-decent laptop with a webcam, and a reliable internet connection.

-The best choices for both quality and price are probably the blue yeti or the blue snowball when it comes to microphones.
-These are relatively inexpensive USB microphones that are the preferred choice for most online personalities and influencers because they are easy to set up and use.
+When it comes to microphones for teaching English online, the best choices for both quality and price are probably the blue yeti or the blue snowball.
+These relatively inexpensive USB microphones are the preferred choice for most online personalities and influencers because they are easy to set up and use.